 There are quite a few reasons that your chimney can begin to lean, tilt, or separate from your home.
 Most of them have to do with problems in the ground around your chimney.
 Here is a list of the most common problems that cause a leaning chimney and other chimney problems:

-When your chimney experiences the problems above, it needs extra, added support to stabilize and straighten the structure.
+Your chimney needs added support to stabilize and straighten the structure.
 This can be done with an installation of helical piers.
-Our network of foundation specialists use helical piers from Earth Contact Products due to their proven ability to add support and strength all while straightening your chimney.
+Our network of foundation specialists use helical piers from Earth Contact Products.

 Helical piers almost look like a giant screw.
 It can be installed with little interruption to your yard and home.
-Portable equipment is used to drive the helical pier into soil that is stable and will be able to support the load of your chimney.
-Brackets can then be placed on the piers that have been installed under the chimney footing.
-These tools are great because little to no excavation needs to be done and there is very little that is removed in the way of soil or other spoils from the job, the job can be done in any type of weather and is usually completed in a relatively short time.
+They will be able to support the load of your chimney.
+The job can be done in any type of weather and is usually completed in a short time.

 So if you notice your chimney leaning, tilting, cracking, or separating from your home, don’t ignore it.
-Fixing a chimney with these chimney problems could prevent future problems with your foundation.
 It might also help uncover other foundation problems you might be experiencing and save you money in the long run.
 Use My Foundation Repairs to find an expert in your area for foundation repairs.
-Then you can get a free inspection and estimate for your foundation repairs!
+You can get a free inspection and estimate, too!